zbmed-semtec/fasttext2doc2vec-doc-relevance-training/README.md

 ### Generate Embeddings
 The following section outlines the process of generating document-level embeddings for each PMID of the RELISH corpus using either the pre-trained fastText model or by training our own fastText models.
 We employ the parameters shown below in order to generate our models.

+### Train and Optimize fastText models
+We create and train Doc2Vec models with customizable hyperparameters to comprehend the connections between documents and words in a high-dimensional vector space.
+We aim to optimize these hyperparameters to establish the most effective relationship between cosine similarity and document relevance.

+To accomplish this we begin by splitting the dataset into a training set and a testing set.
+The training set is then used to train the fastText model, where we explore various hyperparameters to optimize its performance.
+This optimization process is crucial for enhancing the model's ability to capture meaningful relationships between cosine similarity and document relevance.
+For each set of hyperparameters, a fastText model is trained on the training split.

+Following this, we evaluate the model's performance on the testing set using Precision@5 as our evaluation metric.

 ##### Parameters